 Tuzcu's first album “Between 12 Waters” was released through Palma Records In 2016.
 Critically acclaimed by the media around the world including United States, Spain, Italy, Netherlands and Turkey, the album, which consists of 12 songs influenced from 12 different cultures.
 Among the reviews, Hürriyet the top selling daily national newspaper in Tuzcu's native country Turkey, simply stated: “Here’s our calling to anyone who would like to listen good music and to discover someone who’s likely to make his mark in the coming years: Follow Alper Tuzcu.”

-In 2014 and 2015, Mr. Tuzcu was invited twice to record with multiple GRAMMY winning composer, producer, and flamenco virtuoso Javier Limon (Buika, Paco de Lucia, Mariza, Wynton Marsalis, Bebo & Chucho Valdes).
-Moreover, in 2012 and 2013, he has starred at one of the most distinguished music festivals in the world, Umbria Jazz Festival in Italy.
+Tuzcu has also recorded twice with multiple GRAMMY winning composer, producer, and flamenco virtuoso Javier Limon (Buika, Paco de Lucia, Mariza, Wynton Marsalis, Bebo & Chucho Valdes).

-As an educator, Tuzcu has been leading music production projects at Harvard University in 2016 and 2017, as an instructor and as a content developer.
-During Summer 2017, Tuzcu has been a lead instructor of music production courses at Harvard University, under the Digital Media Academy program.
+As an educator, during Summer 2017, Tuzcu has been a lead instructor of music production courses at Harvard University, under the Digital Media Academy program.
 In October 2016, Tuzcu taught songwriting and music production masterclasses at Colombo, Sri Lanka at Sooriya Village and at Royal College.

-Tuzcu also has been leading several music production projects at Emmy-winner audio companyiZotope, and he is currently a music marketing consultant and writer for Adva Mobile.
+Tuzcu also has been leading several music production projects at Emmy-winner audio company iZotope, and he is currently also a music marketing consultant and writer for Adva Mobile.

 Tuzcu is an alumni of Berklee College of Music, where he graduated with Magna Cum Laude in 2015, and an alumni of Denison University, where he obtained a Bachelor of Arts degree of Economics in 2011.